 Reader Rita writes: “Do you know of old or ancient ways of cooking?
 Someone told me or I read (?) that when you cook above ground food to put in boiling water!
 And if cooking below-ground food put in cold water and bring up the heat to boiling!!
 They said that this is the old […]

+This post was featured in an article in The Kitchn with experts on cooking, kitchen design, and disability.
+You can read my complete interview here.
 When I was 12 years old, my mother was diagnosed with rheumatoid arthritis.
 Painful, stiff and swollen joints forced her to limit her movements and rest frequently.
-My mother depended on me, as the only child living at home, to help her in the kitchen and around the house.
-I saw how she managed to cook […]
+My mother depended on me, as […]

 Welcome to new readers who arrived from Grist.org’s excellent post by Jane Mountain on 5 Foods You’ll Never Have to Buy Again.
 Have you ever tried cooking with whole-wheat flour, only to find the results didn’t turn out as well as you hoped?
 Cooking with whole wheat requires some adjustments in planning and expectations.
 The […]